Mahdi-Moalla/isic-skin-cancer-classification/README.md

 - The dataset presented a couple of challenges:
   - The test set is negligible (3 samples) and without labels.
 We decided to split the original training set into a new training set and a new test set (80%-20%).
 The new test set is used to simulate monitoring.
-  - The number of positive samples (skin cancer lesions) is too low compared to the total number of samples (400 positive samples from ~~ 400000 samples).
+  - The number of positive samples (skin cancer lesions) is too low compared to the total number of samples (400 positive samples from a total of 400000 samples).
 To create the new test set, we used a stratified split (20% of the positive samples are in the new test set).
 Moreover, in the training, we used a stratified k-fold cross validation (to assess the model performance) followed by training on the whole training set.
 Unless we obtain more positive samples (or possibly generate new ones using generative AI), we can not further split the training data into training and validation.

 ### Model Deployment